tsingmessage/tsingmessage.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
     Manhattan plot of our c-GWAS results.
+Red areas refer to inward changes while blue areas refer to outward changes of the face with respect to the geometric center of the head.
 </div>